Leaving home as a young person

 When you are ready to leave, you will need to decide the type of housing that will suit you best.
 A big factor in making this decision will probably be your financial situation.
 The cost of running a home is rising all the time.
 Many young people decide to share with others at first as this will mean you can share the rent and bills.
 Seek advice before you decide and don't rush into anything.

-There is a booklet available aimed at young people between the ages of 16 and 24.
-It gives details of what your options are if you want or need to leave home.
-Information includes
+There's a booklet available aimed at young people between the ages of 16 and 24.
+It provides information about what your options are if you want or need to leave home, including:

 - tenancies and rent payments